ram1306/SUPERSTORE-ANALYSIS/README.md

 Global Superstore sales of the year 2021 - 2022
+Global Superstore sales of the year 2021 - 2022
 Here's a summary of the Global Superstore sales for the year 2021-2022 The dashboard provides an overview of key sales metrics, including total revenue, profit, items sold, and shipping costs.
 The data is analyzed by year-over-year (2021-2022), by region, by customer, by product, and by salesperson.